professor-swansosj/SDN-Group-Project/README.md

 ## :globe_with_meridians: Overview

 This capstone group project challenges you to synthesize everything you've learned about network automation throughout this course.
-You will create an original Python application that combines network device interaction with artificial intelligence to solve a real-world networking problem.
+You will create an original Python application that either interacts with a Larege Language Mdoel (LLM) for intelligent network operationsor a containerized python web application that backs up a network device using the python `flask` library.

-Your solution must demonstrate mastery of network automation protocols while leveraging AI services to add intelligent functionality.
-This project represents the culmination of your learning and should showcase industry-standard development practices.
+FSCJ is currently in the process of obtaining the necessary components in order to consume a LLM programatically.
+If an LLM is available for your semester you will find the login instructions in your groups homepage in Canvas.

+You only need to choose one of Core Requirements.
+If you choose to add more it is certainly encouraged but the minimum is one of each.
+The idea is that you are introduced to one next generation tool of AI with either Model Context Protocol (MCP), Lang-graph and/or Lang-Chain, Flask Webframework or Django Webframework.
+That means you will either be making an AI Agent, AI Bot, AI Workflow, or a Containerized Web Application.

 ### Core Requirements